Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 References and Credits

-2. Featured images in this article are used under the creative commons license and sourced from the following websites: Bill Dickinson and Maurizio Pesce.
+2. Featured images in this article are used under the Creative Commons license and sourced from the following websites: Bill Dickinson and Maurizio Pesce.

 Disclosure

-References and examples such as tables, charts, and diagrams are constantly reviewed to avoid errors, but we cannot warrant the full correctness of all content.
+References and examples such as tables, charts, and diagrams are constantly reviewed to avoid errors, but we cannot warrant the total correctness of all content.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.

-If you find the information in this article helpful, please consider sharing it on social media and also provide a link back to this article from any website so that more articles like this one can be created in the future.
+If you find the information in this article helpful, please consider sharing it on social media and providing a link to it from any website so that more articles like this can be created.

 Thank you!